AndyWright360/Milestone-Project-1/README.md

 - The hero image shows an exciting couple making an online booking for the hotel.
 This is to reinforce the idea of the booking being a good and happy experience.

-#### **Make A Booking With Us**
+#### **Make A Booking**

-- The booking input table in laid out into two columns for wider desktop displays.
+- The booking input form laid out into two columns for wider desktop displays.
 This is reduced to a single column display on smaller tablet and phone displays.
 This provides the user with a visually appealing design regardless of the display used.
 - Labels are positioned above the input windows avoid any confusion as to what information is required from the user.
 - A 'clear' button in provided as a fast re-set to any mistakes made by the user.
 *The 'submit' button will display a small widow with a 'Thank you for your booking' message.
 This will provide the user with feedback to confirm their booking has been successful.